openvinotoolkit/nncf/docs/styleguide/PyGuide.md

       return mul
   ```

-- Inner classes are fine when it creates more readble and simple code.
+- Inner classes are fine when it creates more readable and simple code.

 - Do not nest a function just to hide it from users of a module.
-Instead, prefix its name with an \_ at the module
+Instead, prefix its name with an _ at the module
   level so that it can still be accessed by tests.
   ```Python
   # Wrong: